SuiMachine/Hand-of-Doom---Sui-s-hack/README.md

 # In depth changes
 * Implemented menu to configure FPS cap using Unity's GUILayout, which tests Unity's TargetFramerate variable.
 * Reworked game's **scr_spin** update behaviour to scale correctly with FPS.
+* Modified Awake of **CharacterController** to write in Vsync count and Target Framerate.

 # Requirements
 * The official copy of the game.